 The interdisciplinary seminars provide an integrated, coherent experience to prepare students for a life of flexible learning and responsible inquiry.
-These courses require students to collaborate on assignments and activities that allow them to bridge disciplines, widen perspectives, discover connections and integrate knowledge.
-The interdisciplinary seminars devised as part of the Inquiry General Education Curriculum address important general questions and unstructured problems that engage the following themes: Catholic and Benedictine Intellectual Traditions (IDS 201) and Human Dignity or the Common Good (IDS 301).
-IDS 201 WI and IDS 301 provide students with an integrative liberal arts learning experience, advance the University's essential learning goals and engage students in a better understanding of the Benedictine and Catholic Hallmarks.
+These courses require students to bridge disciplines, widen perspectives, discover connections, and integrate knowledge.
+As part of the Inquiry General Education Curriculum, the interdisciplinary seminars address important general questions and unstructured problems that engage the themes of the Catholic and Benedictine Intellectual Traditions and of Human Dignity or the Common Good; sections designated S and/or G place these questions in the context of sustainability and/or global society.
+The Seminars provide students with an integrative liberal arts learning experience, advance the University's essential learning goals and engage students in a better understanding of the Benedictine and Catholic Hallmarks that inform our mission and identity.